V4Fire/Core/src/core/data/README.md

 ### Composition of providers

 You can create a composition of multiple providers that are fetching in parallel and merging to one data.
 This mechanism is called "extraProviders".
-Mind that API work only for get request.
+Mind that API work only for a get request.

 ```js
 import Provider, { provider } from 'core/provider';